-Using the correct trailer and tie down process is crucial to successfully transport a motorcycle.
-This post will cover two popular trailers that you can rent in order to move your motorcycle across town or across the country, and also go over how to safely tie down your bike to avoid causing any damage during transit.
+Using the correct trailer and tie-down process is crucial to successfully transporting a motorcycle.
+This post will cover two popular trailers you can rent to move your motorcycle across town or the country and also go over how to safely tie down your bike to avoid causing any damage during transit.

 Which trailer should you rent to transport a motorcycle?